Steve-Fenton/Katelyn/README.md

 address and ignored any external resources.
 The crawl is performed one request at a time, with no additional delay.

-If you wish to specify these options manually, you can use the advanced options:
+If you wish to specify these options manually, you can use the advanced options along with the `CrawlWith` method:

+    Katelyn CrawlWith ...

 Advanced Options

+ - `-address` is mandatory.
+Specify the full URI to be used as the root for the crawling session

+ - `-verbose` optional, if `true` shows information for every URI crawled

  - `-includeLinks` Whether to include the "href" attribute from _a_ tags